vvictoryuki/CRoSS/README.md

 </div>

 ## News
+- **_News (2023-09-28)_**: 🎉🎉🎉 Our code has been released!
 - **_News (2023-09-22)_**: 🎉🎉🎉 Congratulations on CRoSS being accepted by NeurIPS 2023!
 Our open-source project is making progress, stay tuned for updates!

+## Quick Run
+'''bash
+python demo.py --image_path ./asserts/1.png --private_key "Effiel tower" --public_key "a tree" --save_path ./output --num_steps 50
+'''
+Feel free to try it on your own images and keys.
+More sampling steps usually lead to better results.

 ## Introduction